-- Canchayllo, El Carmen and 8 de Agosto facilities, Peru the Canchayllo facility (the "Canchayllo facility") is a ROR hydroelectric project with a 5MW (net) capacity, which is owned by the Company through its subsidiary Empresa de Generación Electrica SAC ("EGECSAC").
-The El Carmen facility and 8 de Agosto facility are two ROR hydroelectric projects with a capacity of 8MW (net) and 20 MW (net), respectively, which are owned and operated by the Company through its subsidiary Generación Andina SAC ("GASAC"). - San Jose de Minas, Ecuador is a 6.0 MW (net) ROR hydroelectric operation owned 86.16% by the Company through its subsidiary HSJM.
+- Canchayllo, El Carmen and 8 de Agosto facilities, Peru the Canchayllo facility (the "Canchayllo facility") is a Run-of-River ("ROR") hydroelectric project with a 5 MW capacity, which is owned by the Company through its subsidiary Empresa de Generación Electrica SAC ("EGECSAC").
+The El Carmen facility and 8 de Agosto facility are two ROR hydroelectric projects with a capacity of 8MW and 20 MW, respectively, which are owned and operated by the Company through its subsidiary Generación Andina SAC ("GASAC"). - San Jose de Minas, Ecuador is a 6.0 MW ROR hydroelectric operation owned 86.16% by the Company through its subsidiary HSJM.

-• Photovoltaic Energy Assets:
+• Photovoltaic (Solar) Energy Assets:

-- Canoa 1 Solar Park, Dominican Republic is a 25 MW (net) solar energy operation owned 100% by the Company through its subsidiary Emerald. - Vista Hermosa Solar Parks 1 & 2, Panama are approximately 10 MW solar energy projects, currently under construction, owned 100% by the Company through its subsidiaries Panasolar Green Energy Corp. and Panasolar Green Power Corp.
+- Canoa 1 Solar Park, Dominican Republic is a 25 MW solar energy operation owned 100% by the Company through its subsidiary Emerald Solar Energy SRL. - Vista Hermosa Solar Parks, Panama are a combined 10 MW solar energy projects, owned 100% by the Company through its subsidiaries Vista Hermosa 1, S.A. and Vista Hermosa 2, S.A. (formerly, Panasolar Green Energy Corp. and Panasolar Green Power Corp, respectively).